How much pain will I feel after my amputation?

 Your inpatient Amputee Team will provide specific therapies based on your needs and level of function.

-You’ll likely have 3 hours of therapy a day, 5-6 days a week.
+You’ll likely have three hours of therapy a day, five-six days a week.
 Your therapy is spread throughout the day.
 For example, you may start each morning in occupational therapy, learning new techniques for self-care.
 You might spend time in the late morning talking to your recreational therapist about new ways to enjoy your favorite activities, such as golfing or fishing.
 In the afternoon, you may head to a specialized amputee gym right on your floor to work with your physical therapist on strengthening exercises and balance.
 Whatever the specifics, your schedule is designed to help you achieve freedom and independence as quickly as possible.

 Something else to consider: The sooner you start vigorous rehabilitation, the better your outcome will be.
 If you know you’ll be having an amputation, we can suggest things to work on even before your surgery to help speed your recovery.